Cathy Macbeth, Reg. MBACP, Adv.Dip. Counselling, Supervisor

 IMPORTANT UPDATE: Due to the Covid-19 pandemic, counselling sessions are currently available online only, using Zoom or FaceTime.

-Limited online sessions available now, or you can ask me to contact you a for a face-face appointment when the lockdown restrictions are lifted.
+Online sessions available now on Zoom or FaceTime, or you can ask me to contact you a for a face-face appointment when the lockdown restrictions are fully lifted.

 Hi, I'm Cathy, and I am a qualified and registered counsellor with a well-established private practice (since 2010) in a quiet area of Skelmersdale.